Akmal Saleh

-Background
+Early life and education

-Born in Egypt, Saleh moved to Sydney in 1975 at the age of 11.
+Akmal Abdul Malek Saleh was born in Egypt around 1965.
+He moved to Sydney in 1975 at the age of 10 with his family.
 While his father Riyadh, a university professor, was fluent in English, neither Saleh nor his mother Marie could speak the language when they arrived.
 He grew up in Punchbowl, New South Wales and describes himself as having been a quiet child who was "the class clown's assistant.
 I was the guy who got his props ready."
-He grew up in a "very right-wing fundamentalist Christian family", which he says contributed to his sense of humour.
+He grew up in a "very right-wing fundamentalist Christian family".
+He says that his parents contributed to his sense of humour.
 "My father... was a very witty man with a quick mind.
 My mother was neurotic and mad.
 I think the combination of those two turned me into who I am," he says.

-Saleh was 14 when his father died of a disease contracted years earlier when swimming in the Nile River.
-Searching for something meaningful in his life, Saleh became very religious and joined the Coptic Orthodox Christian church.
+Saleh was 14, when his father died of Schistosomiasis contracted years earlier when swimming in the Nile River.
+Searching for something meaningful in his life, he became very religious and joined the Coptic Orthodox Christian church.
 However, within a few years he says he grew resentful of the religion, finding it "corrupt and hypocritical".
 Saleh says that when he discovered comedy it "filled the void that religion left", and his disillusionment with Christianity became a subject of comedy in his stand-up routine from early on.
-Saleh now describes himself as an agnostic.

-He began performing stand-up comedy in 1990, when he decided to take part in an Open Mic night at the Sydney Comedy Store.
-Prior to this, he started a number of university degrees and drove a taxi.
-Saleh is married; his wife, Cate, is a social worker.
-He has said that they do not intend to have children, a decision he says which is probably influenced by his father's untimely death.
+Saleh started a number of university degrees and drove a taxi.